Radio Suisse Romande

 The Radio Suisse Romande (RSR) was an enterprise unit within public-broadcasting corporation SRG SSR.
-It is responsible for the production and transmission of French-language radio programmes in Switzerland.
-RSR's headquarters are situated in Lausanne.
-Radio Suisse Romande and Télévision Suisse Romande merged in 2010 to create Radio Télévision Suisse.
+It was responsible for the production and transmission of French-language radio programmes in Switzerland.
+RSR's headquarters were situated in Lausanne.
+Radio Suisse Romande and Télévision Suisse Romande merged in January 2010 to create Radio Télévision Suisse.

 Broadcasting

 RSR broadcasts on four radio channels: